msully725/aws-odyssey/README.md

 # AWS Odyssey

+## Set Up
+1. Set your AWS profile in .env
+2. Run `source ./set-aws-account.sh`
+3. Verify the Account ID is what you expect.
+4. Do the terraformz

 ## Work Log
 1. Set up a new AWS account.
 For example, `abc-aws-odyssey`
 1. Set up IAM Identity Center to enable SSO-based AWS CLI access.